Updated on by Hayley Brown

 Remote working or hybrid working looks like it is here to stay.
 Many organisations around the world, where possible, have offered employees the opportunity to either work from home, in the office or a bit of both.
 The workplace has seen a huge shift in the past 2 years.
 Organisations have had to evolve quickly in order to improve advocacy levels, retain valuable employees, nurture talent and drive productivity.

-With the work from home shift employees requirements that enable them to work also changed.
-This has resulted in organisations needing seamless collaboration software and leverage transformative tools to manage and coordinate teams.
+With the work-from-home shift employees’ requirements that enable them to work also changed.
+This has resulted in organisations needing seamless collaboration software and leveraging transformative tools to manage and coordinate teams.
 As Forbes notes, “the work shift is also leading to a change in how we interact and function with our software to enable us to be more productive.”

 Hyperautomation, AI and ML

-With organisations increasing their use of hyperautomation, it will directly lead to an increase in the use, and spend of Artificial Intelligence (AI) and Machine Learning (ML).
+With organisations increasing their use of hyper-automation, it will directly lead to an increase in the use and spending of Artificial Intelligence (AI) and Machine Learning (ML).
 Both are designed to process information in impactful ways that offer real-time intelligence.
 Helping to improve quality and productivity.

-Gartner has previously said that both digital transformation and IT automation drives hyperautomation needs.
+Gartner has previously said that both digital transformation and IT automation drive hyper-automation needs.
 Using automated technologies is no longer optional.
 It is considered a route to survival or big-bang innovation that will help navigate the post-pandemic world.
 As well as help scale digital transformation quickly and unlock digital value.

 Due to new roles emerging, such as business technologist.
 Which is considered an essential partner for IT departments to help accelerate digital transformation.
 With “41% of employees outside of IT – or business technologists – customize or build data or technology solutions” according to Gartner.
 There is much more of an overlap between not only job roles but departments too.